 Osteoporosis drug helps Amgen third-quarter profit beat estimates

-Oct 28 (Reuters) - Amgen Inc AMGN.O on Wednesday said its third-quarter adjusted profit rose 17% due to stronger sales of drugs including the osteoporosis treatment Prolia and recently-acquired psoriasis medication Otezla.
+Oct 28 (Reuters) - Amgen Inc AMGN.O on Wednesday said third-quarter adjusted profit rose 17% due to stronger sales of drugs such as osteoporosis treatment Prolia and psoriasis medication Otezla, bucking challenges from lower drug prices and COVID-19.

-The higher-than-expected results were partially offset by lower drug prices and the effects of the COVID-19 pandemic.
+The company said more patients had resumed interacting with their doctors in the third quarter than earlier in the health crisis, but prescribing volumes remained "modestly below" pre-pandemic levels.

-The biotechnology company said that more patients had resumed interacting with their doctors in the third quarter than earlier in the health crisis, but prescribing volumes remained "modestly below" pre-pandemic levels.
+Prescriptions for drugs including rheumatology medicine Enrbel will continue to be affected by the pandemic and Amgen has factored COVID-19 into revenue guidance for the fourth quarter and the beginning of next year, it said on its quarterly call.

 The company raised its full-year adjusted earnings forecast to $15.80 to $16.15 per share, from a previous range of $15.10 to $15.75, and narrowed its revenue estimate.
 It now expects revenue of $25.1 billion to $25.5 billion versus it prior forecast of $25.0 billion to $25.6 billion.